siddhu-06/Weather-App/README.md

 Run npm install to install dependencies

-Replace "YOUR_API_KEY" with your actual OpenWeather API key
+Replace "API_KEY" with your actual OpenWeather API key

 Run npm start to launch the app